-One of the benefits of hiring an attorney to draft your estate plan is that the law is highly nuanced, and only a licensed professional will be able to ensure that you have the most comprehensive plan possible.
+One of the benefits of hiring an elder law attorney to draft your estate plan is that the law is highly nuanced, and only a licensed professional will be able to ensure that you have the most comprehensive plan possible.
 Oftentimes, however, people opt to draft the estate plan on their own, which introduces the risk of making mistakes that can potentially leave them in a situation where they may not receive the proper long-term care that they require.
 Below we’ve outlined the most common mistakes that you should avoid when drafting an estate/elder plan.

 Not Having A Plan